solita-staskila/tvpt2023_demo/README.md

 # tvpt2023_demo
-A demo app for Information and Communications Technology qualification made with React.js framework
+A demo game where you have to guess the number for Information and Communications Technology qualification made with React.js framework.

 <br>